SlimeVR/SlimeVR-Docs-Site/src/diy/smol-slimes/smol-compiling-firmware.md

 Board defines can be found in ```\boards\``` for overlays (Boards within the Zephyr library), while custom boards are located in ```boards\MANUFACTURER\BOARD_NAME.dts```.
 1. Navigate to the board's .dts file.
 1. The I2C (SCL/SDA) lines can be assigned to different pins.
 Ensure that you are using "High Frequency" pins and that you change the pins for both lines accordingly.
-1. SW0 can be ✅ by uncommenting (removing the ```// ```) from the lines below the description comment.
+1. SW0 can be enabled by uncommenting (removing the ```// ```) from the lines below the description comment.
 If you are using VS Code, you can select the lines and press **Ctrl /** if you are using VS Code.
 Additionally, redefine the GPIO pin if necessary.
 1. The INT (int0-gpios) can be redefined in the Zephyr user section.
 1. The CLK (clk-gpios) can be uncommented and redefined if you are using an IMU with an external clock or crystal oscillator, such as the ICM-42688 or ICM-45686.